Norahxj/holbertonschool-printf/README.md

 ---

-🧪 Returnlue:
+🧪 Return Value

 _printf returns:

-- The total number of characters printed
+The total number of characters printed

-- -1 on error (such as NULL format string)
+-1 on error (such as NULL format string)

 ---